anorthernboy/the-source-news-frontend/README.md

 To get the project up and running locally:

 - Clone this repo and then run the command `npm install` from the root directory.
 This will install all the necessary dependencies.
 - Run the command `npm start` to start a server.
-This should automatically open LC News in your browser, but you can also navigate to the URL given in the console.
+This should automatically open the source news in your browser, but you can also navigate to the URL given in the console.

 ## Deployed version and links